weserv/rate-limit-nginx-module/README.md

 ## Status

-This module is still under early development but is already production ready.
+This module is production ready.

 ## Synopsis